The following performances and events are made possible by the generosity of the City of Rock Springs, Sweetwater BOCES, and the Wyoming Arts Council.

 Each year, we celebrate the local artists with a themed exhibit, and this year it will be "Indian Paintbrush."
 Sweetwater County artists of all ages can participate in any medium.
 WE do have a few standard guidelines but we want to see your creativity!

 The CFAC strives to provide a variety of art-related activities including classes and workshops for the community.

-A schedule is developed for the fall, winter/spring, and summer and promoted through our webpage, Facebook page, and local newspapers.
 Please feel free to contact us for more information.
 We are also interested in finding new individuals who can teach in a number of different art techniques and styles.

 Thank you for your interest in the Arts!